JustBeYou/trafficdb/README.md

 **HTML Report Generator**

-It has 4 functions:
+It has 2 functions:
-- readLogFile
 - getLineElements
-- generateHTMLReport
-- generateIndexFile
+- generatePHPindex

-`readLogFile` function opens log file and parse each output line of `tcpdump` using `getLineElements`.
-`generateHTMLReport` take as parameters a dictionary of `tcpdump` parsed output and generate a HTML table in a file with name taken from parameters.
-`generateIndexFile` takes a list of report files and create a index for them.
-After, it place the index in the apache directory and you can see it at localhost.
+`getLineElements` split output lines from `tcpdump` and return a dictionary with its content.
+`generatePHPindex` generate report files into apache html folder.

 **System Wrapper**